 Enos Mills & F.O.
 Stanley

 Enos Mills and F.O.
-Stanley worked together to propose, promote, and persist in encouraging members of Congress set aside large land areas for preservation of scenery and the wild life inhabitants.
+Stanley worked together to propose, promote, and persist in encouraging members of Congress set aside large land areas for preservation of scenery and the wildlife inhabitants.
 Finally, in 1915, Rocky Mountain National Park was officially designated.

 Over their lifetimes, Mr. Mill’s and Mr. Stanley's contributions to Estes Park were immense.
 Together, they helped to shape the future of tourism in Estes Park and were instrumental in helping to restore wildlife to the area.